 Create a mapping

-- Drag and drop the Smartsheet fields from the left into the associated fillable PDF fields on the right to map fields.
+- Drag and drop sheet column titles on the left to the DocuSign fields on the right.

-- Once all of the fields are mapped, name your mapping and select Save or Generate.
+- When you’re done mapping your fields, name your mapping and select Save or Generate.

-- If you’re editing a mapping and decide to discard your changes, you can refresh the page or press the back button in your browser to do so.
+- To discard changes to your mapping, refresh the page or press the back button in your browser.

-- By default, mappings are named after the file name of the fillable PDF you uploaded.
-To change the name of a mapping, select the pencil icon to open the mapping editor, and type the desired name into the Name box at the top of the page.
+- By default, mappings are named after the file name of the fillable PDF used in the mapping.
+To change the name of a mapping, select the pencil icon to open the mapping editor, and type the desired name into the Output document name field at the top of the page.